Financial Samurai

 It’s a competitive world out there and these parents want the best for their kids.
 The kids are taking violin lessons, Mandarin lessons, and tennis lessons throughout the year.
 At an average cost of $1,000 a month, they believe this money is well spent.

 How else are they going to be able to get into private grade school that costs up to $50,000 a year?
-They’re feeling the pressure at work, so their kids might as will feel the pressure in school.
+They're feeling the pressure at work, so their kids might as well feel the pressure in school.

 Miscellaneous Expenses ($10,000): Something Always Comes Up